|Topic:||Employees, Employment and Workplace, Faculty, Staff, Students: Conduct and Responsibilities|

 “COVID-19 test” means a COVID-19 test recognized by the Government of Ontario or the Government of Canada.

-“Fully Vaccinated” means having received the completed series of a Vaccine.
-A person is considered Fully Vaccinated 14 days after receiving their completed dose.
+“Fully Vaccinated” an individual is considered Fully Vaccinated 14 days after receiving:

 “Guest” means an individual aged 12 years and older who is not a University Community Member who has been invited by York to attend on Campus or to participate in In-person activities.